mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 5.1.1 - 19-03-2019 =

+* New - Added two new actions when processing items for Orders API, mollie-payments-for-woocommerce_orderlines_process_items_before_getting_product_id and mollie-payments-for-woocommerce_orderlines_process_items_after_processing_item
+* Fix - Fixed bug where expired orders weren't updated in WooCommerce because of check for payment ID instead of order ID
+* Fix - Use get_home_url() to solve issues where people have different URLs for admin/site (also influences Polylang)
+* Fix - Extended refund processing: make sure people can't do a partial order line amount refund during an order line refund
+* Fix - Permanent fix for PHP 7.3 with sporadic caching issues of methods

 = 5.1.0 - 19-02-2019 =